Have you ever asked yourself if you’d be able to save time and resources by not spending your already limited resources on assets that don’t need it?

 That being said here are a few questions that you will find helpful when determining which maintenance strategies to implement.

--How much and what are my maintenance resources?
+How much and what are my maintenance resources?

-Sadly in the maintenance world you’re expected to do more every year with an ever shrinking resource pool.
+Sadly, in the maintenance world, you’re expected to do more every year with an ever-shrinking resource pool.
 In a perfect world, your maintenance staff would be large enough to get the job done right, but that is rarely the case.
 When considering maintenance strategies, you need to take resources into consideration.

 For example, a preventative maintenance plan will do little good if you do not have the manpower to perform the PMs when they are scheduled.

--What does the manufacturer recommend?
+What does the manufacturer recommend?

--What does each asset cost to replace and what is its expected remaining life?
+What does each asset cost to replace and what is its expected remaining life?

 In situations with very old assets that have a short remaining life, you might find it best to run the asset to failure, and then purchase a replacement.
 This may not be true if the asset has a very high CoF, but luckily you now know how to find this answer 🙂

--Where did it land in your Criticality Matrix?
+Where did it land in your Criticality Matrix?

 If an asset landed in the top right corner (super risky area) of your matrix, then you definitely need SOME kind of strategy in place.
 You can assign routine inspections or implement a predictive maintenance plan that will allow you to only repair the equipment when it absolutely must be repaired.

-Reduce Risk By Starting Small, Then Scale
+Reduce the Risk by Starting Small, Then Scale

 Once you’ve identified which maintenance methods might work for your assets, you can increase your chances of succeeding by starting small.
 That is, put your plan into action with just a few pieces of equipment to start.
 Monitor progress and scale your strategy from there if it proves successful.